edbennett/qbreakdown_plot/README.md

   use `--plot_style` followed by a stylesheet.
   This may be the name of one of Matplotlib's builtin stylesheets, or the path of any stylesheet.
+- To add a dashed horizontal line, e.g. for the mean usage required to utilise a project's resources, use `--hline` followed by a `project,value` pair.

 Full example: